ramos-rr/curso-django/README.md

 # curso-django
-Repository related to Django learning
+Repository related to Django learning, base on DevPro classes.

+## I. CONTINUOUS COMMITMENT
 ### 1. SETING UP PIPENV<br>
 - In windows, create inside the project files a folder named `.venv`.
 Then, command `pip install pipenv` if your main Python doesn't have pipenv already installed, and finally order `pipenv install`.
 See that PIPENV wil install inside the